redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/add-binding.md

 ### Pre-requisites
 * A directory containing a Devfile; if you don't have one, see [odo init](init.md) on obtaining a devfile.
-* A cluster with the Service Binding Operator installed, along with the Operator whose service you want to bind to
+* A cluster with the Service Binding Operator installed (see installation instructions for [Kubernetes](../overview/cluster-setup/kubernetes.md#installing-the-service-binding-operator) and [OpenShift](../overview/cluster-setup/openshift.md#installing-the-service-binding-operator) cluster)
+* Operator-backed services or resources you want to bind your application to

 ### Interactive Mode
 In the interactive mode, you will be guided to choose: